mehmetalisavas/stack/README.md

 # Stack

 Supported with concurrency written in Go.
-You can use stack implementation with goroutines easily.
+You can use stack implementation supported with goroutines easily.

 # Stack Description